Four-Legged Friends Welcome

 5 Things to Know About Bringing Your Dog to Door County

-For your best dog-friendly vacation in Door County, take the time to plan ahead and learn about the best ways for bonding with your pet.
+For your best dog-friendly vacation in Door County, take the time to plan ahead.
 Here are five guidelines for bringing your pup to the peninsula or Washington Island.

 - Dogs are welcome in Door County, but don’t expect to be able to take them everywhere.
 Dogs are not allowed at many beaches due to safety and health concerns, but your pup can take a dip at many other specific dog-friendly beaches, boat launches, and marinas.
 Do your research to find out how dog-friendly your preferred beach is before heading out.